SeppeRuysschaert/csharp-ch-3-exercise/README.md

 TODO: add commit links

 * Create a class `DeckTest` in the test project and implement the tests

+TODO: add commit links

+* Use a `git` command to commit your changes
+* Copy the `BlackJackTest` class and make it pass

+TODO: add commit links

 * Use a `git` command to commit your changes

 ## Class diagram explanation